 How Does Brown Sugar Impact Cookie Flavor?

 One of the most notable characteristics that brown sugar has is the capacity to improve the flavor of cookies.
-It’s more than just add sweetness to the dough.
+It’s more than just adding sweetness to the dough.
 It creates complexity, which can raise the recipe from basic to unimaginable levels.

 Brown Sugar and Caramelization